betatim/deep-nlp-class/slides.md

 ---

+# Notebook

+* `20-logistic-regression.ipynb` turn your linear regression into a hand writte ndigit classifier

+---

 # Logistic regression - outro

 * Mostly things are as they were for linear regression but a bit more